nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="tool-association"></a> Tool Association

 A tool identified by its concept id can be associated with collections through a list of collection concept revisions.
 The tool association request normally returns status code 200 with a response that consists of a list of individual tool association responses, one for each tool association attempted to create.
 Each individual tool association response has an `associated_item` field and either a `tool_association` field with the tool association concept id and revision id when the tool association succeeded or an `errors` field with detailed error message when the tool association failed.
 The `associated_item` field value has the collection concept id and the optional revision id that is used to identify the collection during tool association.
+Tool association requires that user has update permission on INGEST_MANAGEMENT_ACL for the collection's provider.
 Here is a sample tool association request and its response:

 ```
 curl -XPOST -i -H "Content-Type: application/json" -H "Echo-Token: XXXXX" %CMR-ENDPOINT%/tools/TL1200000008-PROV1/associations -d \